poucotm/Guna/README.md

 ### Adaptive Theme

 Guna automatically tweaks theme colors to match selected other color-scheme.
 Basically, by matching background color, Guna can be combined with other color-schemes, like Monokai, Mariana, Ayu, ...
 Some examples are below.
-You need to restart once only for the input panel's background change.
 In order to override colors and font faces, use __*Preferences > Package Settings > Guna > Dark (Light) theme settings*__.

 __*Adaptive Theme Testing Shot*__